Link: Apply now for the Southwest Rapid Rewards® Priority Card

 If you fly Southwest with any frequency (even once per year), the Priority Card is a no-brainer.
 Every anniversary year, you’re getting a $75 Southwest Airlines travel credit plus 7,500 points (which I value at $90).

-That’s $165 of value right there on a card with a $149 annual fee.
+That’s $165 of value on a card with a $149 annual fee.
 That’s not even accounting for the upgraded boardings.

 How much are Rapid Rewards points worth?